usmansha6321-web/ai-agency-agents/README.md

 ## 🙏 Acknowledgments

-Born from a Reddit discussion about AI agent specialization.
+Born from a discussion about AI agent specialization.
 Thanks to the community for the feedback, requests, and inspiration.

 Special recognition to the 50+ Redditors who requested this within the first 12 hours - you proved there's demand for real, specialized AI agent systems.